Intermediate Life Support: Description

-ILS or LALS contains skills and protocols from advanced life support. in the US, the level of training is comparable with Emergency medical technician – intermediate (EMT-I), Emergency Medical Technician II or Advance Emergency Medical Technicians (depending on state).
+ILS contains skills and protocols from advanced life support.
+In the US, the level of training is comparable with Emergency medical technician – intermediate (EMT-I), Emergency Medical Technician II or Advanced Emergency Medical Technicians (depending on state).
 Intermediate Life Support was first used in the US in 1985, and is now used around the world.

-ILS or LALS can be used for transporting and non-transporting EMS.
+ILS can be used for transporting and non-transporting EMS.

 It can be run as a separate course for professionals and volunteers, or as addition to Advanced Life Support for people without training in prehospital care.
 Because its scope of practice, ILS can be an addition at the clinical skills for doctors, medical students, nurses, nursing students, midwives, healthcare providers such as physiotherapists, dentists and ambulance technicians.
 It may also be suitable for fire service technicians, police personnel and prison officers.

 It provides the knowledge and skills to: